 He’d already gotten buck on a winged white horse on the back cover of Prince and begged for love, but now he’s wearing thongs and tights, leg warmers, heels, and saying all kinds of nasty shit.
 Those primal screams that lead into the final chorus of the title track really highlight the unique ability of Prince’s where he was able to let the way he screamed reflect a mood incredibly well, and of course his classic falsetto carries the needed intensity to bring the bare production to a surprising ejaculation of an ending.

-Although Prince grew to distance himself from this album due to his later beliefs, “Sister” remains as the only song from this album he didn’t play live past his 80’s heyday, save for “Do It All Night”, which was never played outside of The Dirty Mind Tour.
-Though I’m certain the gag is we’ll never know for sure what the truth is, maybe it’s for the best he left this one alone in the long run, giving the song a little more peculiarity to add to its unique position in his entire catalogue.
+Although Prince grew to distance himself from this album due to his later beliefs, “Sister” remains as the only song from this album he didn’t play live past his ’80’s heyday, save for “Do It All Night,” which was never played outside of The Dirty Mind Tour.
+Though I’m certain the gag is we’ll never know for sure what the truth is, maybe it’s for the best he left this one alone in the long run, giving the song a little more peculiarity in its unique position in his catalogue.
 After this foul interruption concealed as catchy new wave-y jangle, the album comes to a conclusion with a groove created by Morris Day.

 When offered the choice between $10,000 or help in getting a record deal from Prince, Morris chose the deal, becoming a close associate of Prince’s, and getting his own band, The Time.
 On this album however, his contributions go uncredited, as Prince sticks a short synth segue before the song that’s been featured on every track on side two, in order to keep the record flowing tightly.
-Much like “Gotta Broken Heart Again”, Prince switches the topic up on the closer of this side, writing about his distaste for wars, which in his words, “is such a fucking bore.”, however unlike “Gotta Broken Heart Again”, which does have its fans for its bluesy acoustic-like arrangement, “Partyup” keeps the tempo, well, up, especially at the end when the groove remains but the song transforms into a 60’s-like chant, complete with stacked vocals from Prince where he chants “You’re gonna have to fight your own damn war/’Cause we don’t wanna fight no more.”
+Much like “Gotta Broken Heart Again,” Prince switches the topic up on the closer of this side, writing about his distaste for wars, which in his words, “is such a fucking bore.”
+Unlike “Gotta Broken Heart Again,” which does have its fans for its bluesy acoustic-like arrangement, “Partyup” keeps the tempo, well, up, especially at the end when the groove remains but the song transforms into a ’60’s-like chant, complete with stacked vocals from Prince where he chants “You’re gonna have to fight your own damn war/’Cause we don’t wanna fight no more.”

 Whereas side one introduces the idea of Prince’s kinky side, and has him in a few odd situations, side two is where he unleashes, before he talks politics, almost for the sake of his character, but also because paying attention to the world around you is just as important as getting your rocks off.
 Most of the tracks here are rooted in funk, pop, and new wave, but come off as closer to pure new wave when compared to his later work, when he began mastering his sound, which actually helps aid this record’s cohesion.
 The theme is simple, the music is fun, and the album is a perversely brisk 30 minutes.
 If that isn’t enough to sell you on this albums greatness, then just remember, “Where I come from, we don’t let society tell us how it’s supposed to be.”